Whitewater rafting with Rolling Thunder River Company in McCaysville, Georgia

 Skydive in Monroe

 Acrophobia is the fear of heights, and Skydive Monroe provides the ultimate way to face that terror head-on.
-Brave souls make the leap from a small plane at 14,000 feet above the town located near Athens, and the jump is not for the faint of heart.
+Brave souls make the leap from a small plane at 14,000 feet above the town of Monroe, located near Athens, and the jump is not for the faint of heart.
 But there’s really little to fear; you’re only freefalling for 60 seconds.
 For the remainder of the five-minute drop, you’re peacefully parachuting with your instructor and, no doubt, contemplating your next plunge.

 Take the Plunge